unoplatform/uno/doc/articles/controls/WebView.md

 # `WebView` (`WebView2`)

 > Uno Platform supports two `WebView` controls - a legacy `WebView` and a modernized `WebView2` control.
-For new development we strongly recommend `WebView2` as it will get further improvements in the future.
+For new development, we strongly recommend `WebView2` as it will get further improvements in the future.

-`WebView2` is currently supported on Windows, Android, iOS and macOS.
+`WebView2` is currently supported on Windows, Android, iOS, and macOS.

 ## Basic usage